6 effective management styles to become a stronger leader

 Why the right management style matters

-With the right management style, teams thrive and companies succeed.
+With the right management style and leadership skills, teams thrive and companies succeed.
 With the wrong management style, even great teams, and managers with great potential, can lose their way.

 But what is the ‘right’ management style?

-According to research into the leadership of over 3,000 executives worldwide, carried out by consulting firm Hay-McBer, it’s one of six distinct styles:
+According to research by consulting firm Hay-McBer into the leadership of over 3,000 executives worldwide, it’s one of six distinct styles:

 Let’s take a closer look at each of them.

-Pro tip: Regardless of what leadership style works best for you, it’s important to cultivate a strong business culture within your team.
-As a small business, this will help you attract the best talent and reach your goals, as your work environment will breed innovation, motivation, engagement and loyalty.
-To learn more about fostering a thriving culture in the workplace, read our guide on why business culture matters & how to get it right from the start.
+Top Tip: Regardless of what leadership style works best for you, it’s important to cultivate a strong business culture within your team.
+As a small business, this will help you attract the best talent to help you reach your goals, as your work environment will breed innovation, motivation, engagement and loyalty.
+To learn more about fostering a thriving culture in the workplace, read our guide on why business culture matters & how to get it right from the start 🌟.

 The six management styles and what they mean